A Cluster Ranking Model for Full Anaphora Resolution: Introduction

-The first contribution of this paper is the development of a system able to perform both coreference resolution and identification of non-referring markables and singletons, using the {\CRAC} 2018 shared task dataset.
-Our model achieves a {\CONLL} score of 77.9\% on coreference chains, and an F1 score of 76.3\% on non-referring expressions identification.
+The first contribution of this paper is the development of a system able to perform both coreference resolution and identification of non-referring markables and singletons, using the {\CRAC} 2018 shared task and {\PD} datasets.
+On {\CRAC}, our model achieves a {\CONLL} score of 77.9\% on coreference chains, and an F1 score of 76.3\% on non-referring expressions identification.
 This is, to the best of our knowledge, the first modern result on the {\CRAC} data using system mentions.
-Our {\CONLL} score is even 5.8\% higher than the baseline result on this dataset \cite{poesio2018crac} (72.1\%), obtained using gold mentions.
+Our {\CONLL} score is even 5.8\% higher than the baseline result on this dataset, 72.1\% obtained by \cite{poesio2018crac} using gold mentions.
+On {\PD}, our model outperforms the best-performing system by up to 5.3\%.